Piotr Zieliński: 2023–2024: final season with Napoli

 On 7 April 2024, he scored a goal in the match against Monza, which ended in Napoli's 4–2 win.
 On 7 September 2022, he scored two goals and provided one assist in a Champions League group stage match against Liverpool, which concluded in a 4–1 victory for Napoli.
 At the end of June 2024, it was announced on the official website that Zieliński along with five other players left the club, following the contract expiration.
 At Napoli, Zieliński played a total of 364 matches scoring 51 goals and providing 46 assists.

 Inter Milan

 On 3 July 2024, Zieliński signed for the fellow Serie A club Inter Milan on a free transfer following the expiration of his Napoli contract.
 On 27 October 2024, Zieliński scored two goals, both from penalty kicks, in a Derby d'Italia match against Juventus, which ended in a 4–4 draw.
 The two goals were his first goals scored for Inter Milan.
 On 26 November 2024, Zieliński received the UEFA Man of the Match award for his performance in Inter Milan's 1–0 victory over RB Leipzig at San Siro in a league phase match of the 2024–25 UEFA Champions League.
 On 23 December 2024, Zieliński entered the pitch in the second half and of the match against Como and provided an assist contributing to Inter's 2–0 victory.

+On 2 November 2025, Zieliński scored an absolute screamer against Hellas Verona to make it 1–0, scoring a spectacular goal with a perfect cross by Hakan Çalhanoğlu, with the match ending 2–1 in favour of Inter.
+The goal led to him winning the Serie A Goal of the Month.

+On 24 February 2026, Zieliński scored the decisive goal in the 90th minute of the match against Juventus, sealing a 3–2 victory for Inter.
+On 17 April 2026, Zieliński scored in a 3–0 victory against Cagliari.
+It was his 50th goal in Serie A, which made him the most successful Polish goalscorer in Serie A history.